cardano-foundation/CIPs/CPS-0010/README.md

 ##### No event listener
 The CIP-30 API and connector is purely based on synchronous and asynchronous calls made by the client dApp.
-This prevents useful advantages of event-based design, such as dApps subscribing wallets sharing state update events.
+This prevents useful advantages of event-based design, such as dApps subscribing to state update events emitted by wallets.

 #### CIP-30 Iteration Improvements
 CIP-30 has seen some efforts to address its flaws.